telerik/blazor-docs/components/grid/editing/inline.md

     async Task<SampleData> ServiceMimicUpdate(SampleData itemToUpdate)
     {
         // in this example, we just populate the fields, you project may use
-        // something else or generate/return the updated item differently SampleData updatedItem = new SampleData()
+        // something else or generate the updated item differently SampleData updatedItem = new SampleData()
         {
             ID = itemToUpdate.ID,